mjrgh/PinscapePico/ButtonLatencyTester2/ConnectorBoard/README.md

 * <b>Encoder Port:</b> Connect this to the button's input port on the subject device

 * <b>Encoder GND/Common:</b> Connect this to the subject device's Common or Ground/GND terminal

+You should only connect a normal mechanical switch, such as a microswitch or a flipper button leaf switch, to a button terminal.
+Standard Suzo-Happ arcade pushbuttons use microswitches, so they're fine.
+The only kind of "button" commonly found in a pin cab that doesn't fit this description is the electronic pulse switches found in some fancy coin acceptors - don't connect those.

+The order of the button terminal connections doesn't matter, unless you're planning to daisy-chain the Ground/Common connection on the buttons.
+In that case, connect the daisy-chained side to the "Button (GND)" terminals on the board.
+All of the "Button (GND)" terminals connect to the Pico ground on the board, so you only have to connect one button on the daisy chain to a GND on the board.
+You can leave the other "Button (GND)" terminals unconnected.

 When configuring the Windows-side button latency tester program, refer to the diagram for the Pico GPIO port assignments corresponding to the